 The Baseline scenario (PS of 5) shows some important data points.
 The sector has experienced impressive revenue growth through the decade that started in Q1 2020, as analyzed in the Revenue Growth Analysis page.
 For that kind of growth and future prospects, a PS of 5 can be considered fair value even without a bull market.

 The PS ratio used is annualized based on the last reported quarter.
 It is different than the traditional Trailing 12 Months (TTM) metrics.
 I cannot predict when the next cannabis bull market will be, hence my price targets are based on whenever the next bull market happens.
-But it will likely be around the time of progress in Cannabis legalization, be it the SAFE Banking Act (higher probability) or a more comprehensive reform (lower probability).
+But it will likely be around the time of progress in Cannabis reforms, be it the DEA rescheduling cannabis to Schedule 3 (as recommended by the US HHS) or the passing of banking reforms like the SAFER Banking Act.
 As revenues increase, so do the price targets.
 One important catalyst that will impact valuations will be the uplisting of the US MSOs from the OTC to either the Nasdaq or NYSE.
 These factors have been elaborated on in the articles in the INVESTING category, that present an overview and thesis for cannabis investing.

 As shown in the Historic Bull Market Valuations page, the previous bull markets have seen double digit PS ratios for OTC listed stocks and double/triple digit PS Ratios for Nasdaq listed stocks.
-Points to note are that the Bull Market in 2021 was impacted by Quantitative Easing (QE) and the Meme stock phenomenon, but the rally was incomplete because there was no real cannabis business friendly reform (like SAFE Banking or uplisting) passed.
+Points to note are that the Bull Market in 2021 was impacted by Quantitative Easing (QE) and the Meme stock phenomenon, but the rally was incomplete because there was no real cannabis business friendly reform (like rescheduling or banking reforms that lead to uplisting) passed.
 But the 2018 Bull Market did have Canada legalizing for real.
 The QE factor might be missing from the next Bull Market.
 But there would be potentially some meaningful reforms passed.

 How high the valuations will go in the next Bull Market depends on how much hype the sector gets in addition to the fundamentals.
 We have seen hype in the Tech sector with companies like Shopify Inc reaching market cap in excess of US$200 Billion and peak PS in excess of 60